"Your Word is a lamp for my feet and a light on my path" (Ps 119, 105)

 went home to God.

-Born in Montreal, Quebec, she was the 4th of the 10 children
+Born in Montreal, Quebec, she belongs to a family of 11 children,

 went home to God.